Tinram/RND64/ReadMe.md

     #define STREAM_STATS 0 /* Win stream stats */
 ```

-then compile the source as in the *Build > Windows* section.
+Then compile the source as in the *Build > Windows* section.

         C:\rnd64.exe -f 4g > nul
         time: 9 s 938 ms